Laurence Irving (physiologist): War service

 During World War I Irving served in the U.S. Army, where he rose to the rank of first lieutenant by 1919.
 He had joined up with the American Expeditionary Force in 1917 on completion of his MA.

 After the United States' entry into World War II, Irving joined the Army Air Corps.
 He remained there from 1943 until 1946 as chief physiologist,.
 Irving completed his World War II service at the rank of lieutenant colonel.

 Personal life

 Irving and his first wife Elizabeth had three children.
 His daughter, Susan, and two sons, William and Laurence.
 His children settled across North America, and at his death were living in California, Alaska and Canada.

 Irving maintained many international personal and professional relationships.
 After the death of professor Gustav Embden in 1936, Irving worked to secure the immigration of his daughter, Maja Embden, into Canada, allowing her to escape the rise of the Nazi regime.
 T.D.
 Simpson indicated that Irving also assisted a number of other German-Jewish scientists during this period prior to the war.

-In 1951, his daughter Susan had married her father's former PhD student and longtime scientific collaborator, Per F. Scholander.
+In 1951, his daughter Susan had married her father's longtime scientific collaborator, Per Fredrik Scholander.
 Susan was also a biologist, publishing as Susan Irving Scholander and Susan I. Scholander.